 Personalization is the biggest motivator for hospitality to get on board with social discovery.
 A positive feedback loop happens when people are on holiday, or enjoying hospitality in their own cities: guests share their experiences via social media, and businesses can use this content to further promote themselves and bolster that feedback by responding personally.
 Twitter monitoring and geofencing technology allows hospitality businesses to find and respond quickly to public promotional content directly from customers.

 For example, many hotels thank their guests for social mentions by delivering complimentary champagne or chocolates to guests’ rooms.
 Imagine posting a selfie by the pool and having your favourite cocktail brought over to your lounge chair just minutes later—this is the level of personalization that leads to unequivocal brand loyalty from customers.

-Conversely, if customer feedback is negative, hospitality businesses can mitigate complaints more quickly and effectively using social discovery tools, and improve their chances at a positive Yelp review.
+Conversely, if customer feedback is negative, hospitality businesses can mitigate complaints more quickly and effectively using social media monitoring tools, and improve their chances at a positive Yelp review.

 On the flip-side of positive feedback loops is the viral reality of modern public relations.
 Twitter is often where many PR pitfalls are born, or where brand-impacting incidents are publicized and spread.
 When anything newsworthy occurs, people take to Twitter and other social platforms quickly and aggressively.

 Social listening and monitoring tools are the quickest way to get in front of public sentiment.
 PR departments and agencies rely on monitoring to assess responses and issue an apology, retract a statement, or plead a case.
 Social discovery tools also allow PR agencies to go beyond Twitter and into the more obscure social networks so that no bad press goes undiscovered.